 I have the entire weekend ahead of me, and I FEEL GREAT

 Thanks for reading this post.
-Check out the first post, and the About Page for more info on what this is all about.
-My advice and anecdotes are to be taken as entertainment and for inspirational purposes (definition: Im NOT a doctor or addictions professional).
+Check out the first post.
+My advice and anecdotes are to be taken as entertainment and for inspirational purposes (definition: I am NOT a doctor or addictions professional).
 If you think you have a serious drinking problem please visit a doctor.
-If youre worried about telling a family doctor, you can always try a walk-in clinic or try this resource for help with substance abuse in Canada.
+If you’re worried about telling a family doctor, you can always try a walk-in clinic or try this resource for help with substance abuse in Canada.